HathorNetwork/rfcs/projects/hathor-wallet-headless/0002-hsm-integration.md

 This project has two main phases that need implementing:
 1. Starting a `read only wallet` that fetches all relevant data from the HSM but can not sign a transaction.
-2. Implementing a signature integration with the HSM through the Atomic Swap Proposal module.
+2. Implementing an endpoint for signature integration with the HSM.

 ## Read Only implementation - Phase 1
 [headless-implementation]: #headless-implementation